OpenSMTPD/OpenSMTPD/README.md

 authentification still doesn't work.

-People interested about portable OpenSMTPD, or about OpenSMTPD in general, are encouraged to join the IRC channel #poolp @ FreeNode.net.
+People interested about portable OpenSMTPD, or about OpenSMTPD in general, are encouraged to join the IRC channel #opensmtpd @ FreeNode.net.

 How to use Portable OpenSMTPD